chrisgrieser/pdf-annotation-extractor-alfred/README.md

 > You can achieve such a filename pattern with automatic renaming rules of most reference managers, for example with the [ZotFile plugin for Zotero](http://zotfile.com/#renaming-rules) or the [AutoFile feature of BibDesk](https://bibdesk.sourceforge.io/manual/BibDeskHelp_77.html#SEC140).

 ### Basics
-- Use the hotkey to trigger the Annotation Extraction of the PDF file currently selected in Finder, or if it is open in PDF Expert or Highlights.
+Use the hotkey to trigger the Annotation Extraction of the PDF file currently selected in Finder, or if it is open in PDF Expert or Highlights.
-- Alternatively, you can use the Alfred keyword `anno` to select a PDF from which to extract the annotations.
-(Uses your [Alfred default search scope](https://www.alfredapp.com/help/features/default-results/#search-scope).)

 __Annotation Types extracted__
 - Highlight ➡️ bullet point, quoting text and prepending the comment